 Nodal metastasis is found in one of three oral cancer patients that precludes to a survival rate of approximately 50%.
 These, often hidden metastasis, may be managed by elective neck dissection however, patients often undergo traumatic surgery and suffer increased morbidity with a detrimental impact on quality of life.
 Currently there is limited information to indicate who should receive elective neck dissection.

 Through a detailed process of genome sequencing, Dr. Poh’s research initiative will work to identify high-risk oral cancer patients that will benefit from early neck dissection.
-This surgical intervention represents a paradigm shift in the management of patients with oral cancer; it promises to be more cost-effective of precious healthcare resources as well as improve the prognosis and survival rate and prognosis of oral cancer patients.
+This surgical intervention represents a paradigm shift in the management of patients with oral cancer; it promises to be more cost-effective than previous healthcare resources as well as improving the prognosis and survival rate of oral cancer patients.

 In collaboration with Genome Canada, there are funding opportunities to assist in the support of her vital research, however in order to be considered, Dr. Poh and her team must raise a portion of matching funds.